Tuesday, 7 January 2025

 Other birds seen during the visit included Cormorant, Herring Gull, Linnet, Shelduck, Grey Wagtail, Kingfisher, Reed Bunting, Great-spotted Woodpecker, Nuthatch, Fieldfare [48 to 57] and a male Kestrel.
 (Remember this last bird when I talk about my final year list will you please?)

 The rest of the afternoon was spent cycling to Warwick, the home of my Mum and Dad, Mary and Brian.
 I had a brief visit of Kenilworth Castle as I was passing.
-I had already decided that during the year I would visit as many special places as possible whilst circumnavigating the UK as well as visiting the RSPB and WWT nature reserves, castles, cathedrals, museums, prehistoric sites and the like.
+I had already decided that during the year I would visit as many special places as possible, whilst circumnavigating clockwise the UK, as well as visiting the RSPB and WWT nature reserves.
+I would try to visit as many castles, cathedrals, museums, prehistoric sites as I could in the time allowed to me.

 I arrived home at 4.00 p.m. much to Mum and Dad’s amazement.
 I had not told them that I would be calling in.
 “You’ve only just gone!”
 Said Dad.
 “I’ve given up,” I joked.